ironbar/prompt_recovery/docs/05_Solution_Summary.md

 The lack of any validation data make very difficult to design and improve a solution for the challenge.
 I could only rely on a small public dataset with rounded precision.

-At the start of the challenge I tried using some datasets for validation, but did not found a clear correlation between validation results and leaderboard.
+At the start of the challenge I tried using some datasets for validation, but did not find a clear correlation between validation results and leaderboard.

 ### Bigger models

 At the start of the challenge I thought that Mixtral was going to make a difference in the challenge.
-In reality I have not seen any significative difference between Mistral, Mixtral or Llama.
+In reality, I have not seen any significative difference between Mistral, Mixtral or Llama.

 ### Public datasets